melissawen/melissawen.github.io/_posts/2020-06-15-status-update.md

 From this, I change the code to skip the call testfunc(data) - a function to call a specific subtest, because I wanted to check if the problem was limited to prepare\_crtc/cleanup\_crtc or would be inside any subtest.
 I validated that the problem was inside prepare/cleanup operations, since the issue still happened even if no specific subtest was running.

+#### More "freedom"

-2. I checked what was allocated in prepare\_crtc to 'mirror' it when cleaning.
+I checked what was allocated in prepare\_crtc to 'mirror' it when cleaning.
 I also took a look at other crc tests to see how they do the setup and cleanup of things.
 I was partially successful when I did a pre-check before the creation of pipe\_crc, releasing pipe\_crc if it was not free at that moment.

 ```
 	/* create the pipe_crc object for this pipe */